dreadatour/Flake8Lint/README.md

 	// report successfull (passed) lint
 	"report_on_success": false,

+    // blink gutter marks on success (will not blink with live mode check)
+    // this icon is not depends on 'gutter_marks' settings
+    // please, be careful: this may cause performance issues on ST2 "blink_gutter_marks_on_success": true,

 	// load global flake8 config ("~/.config/flake8")
 	"use_flake8_global_config": true,
 	// load per-project config (i.e. "tox.ini", "setup.cfg" and ".pep8" files)